AndrewAPAC/alx-common/README.md

 # alx-common

-**Reusable Python framework for infrastructure automation, monitoring, reporting, and internal tooling.**
+**A comprehensive Python framework for infrastructure automation, monitoring, and reporting.
+Designed to standardize common development tasks and eliminate code duplication in production environments.**

 ---
 ## Prerequisites